IIIF/api/source/presentation/4.0/index.md

 * The Painting Annotation is a member of the `items` property of an Annotation Page.
 While in this case there is only one Annotation Page and one Annotation, the mechanism is needed for consistency when there are multiple Annotation Pages, and it allows for Annotation Pages in general to be separate resources on the web.
 * The `metadata` label and value pairs are for display to the user rather than for machines to interpret.
 * The `rights` property is always a single string value which is a URI.
+* Any resource can have a `provider` property which a client can display to the user.
+This typically tells the user who the publisher is and how they might be contacted.
+The value of this property is an [Agent](model/#agent).
+* A Service is a software application that a client might interact with to gain additional information or functionality.
+The IIIF Image API in this example ia a Service, which provides deep zoom functionality.
+Images in IIIF do not have to have Image Services - the following examples don't.
 {: .note}

 !!! warning TODO: The above should be a green class rgb(244,252,239) to distinguish from properties